 Dakota - Air Supply Drops - Kohima

-• The story of brave RAF crews of several squadrons who risked their lives to drop supplies while under fire in the South East Asia battles of Imphal and Kohima.
+The story of brave RAF crews who risked their lives to drop supplies while under fire to besieged Allied troops in the South East Asia battles of Imphal and Kohima in WW2